bookschool/org/div/notes/Physical Science/06 Acids, Bases, and Solutions/06 Acids, Bases, and Solutions.md

 ### How do you describe the motion of an object?
 First there is the long, slow climb up the hill.
 Then the big plunge down.
 Your body momentarily leaves the seat.
 The coaster enters a loop the loop and you are upside down!
-Up and down faster, slower until you finally stopPHEW!
+Up and down faster, slower until you finally stop PHEW!

 **Complete the tasks below.**